johnmichealacera/echoes/README.md

 - **Resonance tracking** - Visual indicators for Very High, High, Medium, and Low resonance levels

 ### ✨ **Interactive Journey**
-- **Add your own songs** - Expand the collection with your personal awakening music
+- **Add your own songs** - Expand the collection with your personal transformative music
-- **Stage organization** - Songs automatically organize by awakening phase
+- **Stage organization** - Songs automatically organize by transformation phase
-- **Reflection sharing** - Read deep insights about what each song awakens
+- **Reflection sharing** - Read deep insights about what each song reveals
 - **Mobile optimized** - Beautiful experience across all devices

 ### 🛡️ **Copyright Safe**